PlatONnetwork/AppChain-SDK/PlatONAppchainTestEnv_EN.md

 * `./init.sh`
 * `./start.sh`

-#### Staking Script
+#### Staking

-Simple staking and unstaking script.
+#### Node Staking

-!!!~~~~ Before using this script, please ensure your node is fully synchronized to the latest block.
-Otherwise, penalties may be incurred when executing staking operations.
+Before performing the staking operation, please ensure your node is fully synchronized to the latest block.
+Otherwise, penalties may be imposed when executing the staking operation.

 ##### Execution Process